GCC 3-day Baku wedding: 150-guest Khaleeji signature

 - Gift logistics.
 Gold and jewellery for the bride coordinated through Birtour's customs channel; documented under the family's name.

-The Indian-arrivals shift and the hotel consortium we work with
+Market context and the hotel consortium we work with

 What we don't do